julia-ychi/data_engineering_imdb/README.md

   ```
   The views and tables should be generated into a BigQuery dataset with name starting with `dbt_`.

-10. You can deplot the project by creating an environment and a job so that it will run automatically to keep data updated.
+10. You can deploy the project by creating an environment and a job so that it will run automatically to keep data updated.

 ### Step 7: Visualization